Actively Recruiting

 • Total bilirubin over 1.5 mg/dL unless conjugated bilirubin is less than 1.5 times upper limit

-• INR greater than 1.3 at screening
+• International normalized ratio (INR) above 1.3 at screening

-• Recent start or dose change (within 30 days) of vitamin E, pioglitazone, GLP-1 receptor agonists, or SGLT-2 inhibitors
+• Recent start or dose change within 30 days of vitamin E, pioglitazone, GLP-1 receptor agonists, or SGLT-2 inhibitors

 • Recent serious cardiac events or surgeries within 6 months